skramm/udgcd/README.md

  As an example, say you have a raw cycle expressed as `6-2-1-4`, it is released as `1-2-6-4` (and not `1-4-6-2`).

-- The graph type needs to have a color property for edges (needed by the DFS algorithm), but vertices can be any type.
-Thus your graph definition must be something close to this:
+<a name="note_bp"></a>
+ ** User properties & graph type **

+You can use whatever edge and vertices types, the coloring needed by the algorithm is handled by providing color maps as external properties.
+So if you have no special needs on vertices and edge properties, you can use something as trivial as this:
 ```
     typedef boost::adjacency_list<
-		boost::vecS,                   // edge container
+	   boost::vecS,
-		boost::vecS,                   // vertex container
+	   boost::vecS,
-		boost::undirectedS,            // type of graph
-		boost::no_property,            // vertex type.
-Put there any type you define
-		boost::property<               // edge properties
-			boost::edge_color_t,             // color for edges
-			boost::default_color_type        // enum, holds 5 colors
-			>
+	   boost::undirectedS
 	> graph_t;
 ```

-The vertex type can be personalized using the "bundled properties" technique.
+But you can also have some user properties, defines as bundled properties.
 For example:
 ```
-struct my_vertex_t
+struct my_Vertex
 {
-	int value1;
-	std::string value2;
-	float value3;
+	int v1;	std::string v2;	float value3;
 };
+struct my_Edge
+{
+		int e1; std::string e2;
+};
 ```
-Then the graph type definition will become:
+Then your graph type definition will become:
 ```
 	typedef boost::adjacency_list<
 		boost::vecS,                   // edge container
 		boost::vecS,                   // vertex container
 		boost::undirectedS,            // type of graph
-		my_vertex_t,                   // vertex type
+		my_Vertex,                   // vertex type
-		boost::property<               // edge properties
-			boost::edge_color_t,             // color for edges
-			boost::default_color_type        // enum, holds 5 colors
-			>
+		my_Edge
 		> graph_t;
 ```

+Thanks to [sehe](http://stackoverflow.com/a/43481372/193789) for this trick!